Do I have to make a minimum grade in order to receive credit for my courses and progress in the program?

 Yes, the observation form will be a part of your interview scoring matrix.
 The observation is required so that you will have an understanding of the profession to ensure that it is a proper fit for you.

 Can I receive financial aid while attending the program?

 Yes, you may be eligible for financial aid.
 The UMMC Financial Aid Office can best assist you in your application for financial aid, grants and/or student loans.
-Your individual situation must be assessed to determine the type of aid which you may qualify.
-To contact the Financial Aid Office, click here for additional info to find out about current financial aid opportunities.
+Your individual situation must be assessed to determine the type of aid for which you may qualify.
+To contact the Financial Aid Office, click here for additional information and to find out about current financial aid opportunities.

 Can I attend the program part time, or must I attend on a full-time basis?